rafgarciaa/ReactiveAnalytics/README.md

 Deployment is through [Travis CI](https://app.travis-ci.com/github/AdaptiveConsulting/ReactiveAnalytics)

-Merging to master will build and deploy to dev.
+Merging to master will build and deploy to dev: https://dev-reactive-analytics.adaptivecluster.com/

 Manually trigger a build with custom config to deploy to uat/prod.